Ever wondered how popular courses start out? Do you dream of creating a million dollar e-course?

 WRONG QUESTION.
 SO WRONG ON SO MANY LEVELS.

-If you’ve listened to my free pricing workshop, you know that my biggest pet peeve is when women try and crowd-source their prices to colleagues and strangers – ie. not necessarily their target market.
+My biggest pet peeve is when women try and crowd-source their prices to colleagues and strangers – ie. not necessarily their target market.

 First of all – the question doesn’t take into consideration target market, or more importantly, what’s the outcome for the participants?
 What will they transform in their lives?